-Honda Integra Type R. Red Honda badge, championship white and roaring VTEC.
-The DC2R being the most conceptually pure and respected (ie: less weight, made for the track and at the time considered by many to be the best performance front whee drive car on the market), and each Type R since then getting more and more compromised (with exception to maybe the FD).
-All other non-integra Type R’s get a nod too.
+Honda Integra Type R. That red Honda badge, championship white and roaring VTEC.
+The DC2R being the most conceptually pure and respected (ie: less weight, made for the track and at the time considered by many to be the best performance front wheel drive car on the market), and each Type R since then getting more and more compromised (with exception to maybe the FD).
+All other non-Integra Type R’s get a nod too.

 Honda NSX.
 The brief for the NS-X (New Sportscar eXperimental) team was to meet or exceed the performance of the Ferrari 348, while offering targeted reliability and a lower price point.
 The NSX features an all-aluminium monocoque body (world’s first production car to do so) and handling was developed with the input of Ayrton Senna.
 Everyday supercar?
 We would.